wilsonhsu0102/wilsonhsu0102/README.md

 ### Hi there, I am Wilson 👋
-- 🔭 I’m currently working on finishing my last year of Bachelor Degree in Computer Science at The University of Toronto.
+- 🔭 I’m currently working on finishing my last year of Honours Bachelor Degree in Computer Science at the University of Toronto.
-- 🌱 I’m interested in building cloud applications and advancing as a Software Engineer in the field of cloud computing.
+- 🌱 I’m a Software Engineer that is interested in cloud applications, automation solutions and backend programming.
 - 📫 You can reach me at https://www.linkedin.com/in/hsu-wilson/